metr0jw/arduino-mq2-gas-detector-with-LED/README.md

-Gas detection using MQ2 moduleGas detection using MQ2 module
+Gas detection using MQ2 module